rutujaac/pebblo-docs-private/docs/gh_pages/rag.md

-# Pebblo SafeLoader for Langchain
+# Safe DocumentLoader for Langchain

-## Overview

 Pebblo has two components.

 1. Pebblo Daemon
-2. Pebblo Langchain DocumentLoader
+1. Pebblo Safe DocumentLoader for Langchain

-This document describes how to augment your existing Langchain DocumentLoader with Pebblo SafeLoader to get deep data visibility on the types of Topics and Entities ingested into the Gen-AI Langchain application.
+This document describes how to augment your existing Langchain DocumentLoader with Pebblo Safe DocumentLoader to get deep data visibility on the types of Topics and Entities ingested into the Gen-AI Langchain application.
 For details on `Pebblo Daemon` see this [pebblo daemon](/pebblo-docs/daemon.html) document.

 Pebblo Safeloader enables safe data ingestion for _any_ Langchain `DocumentLoader`.
-This is done by wrapping the document loader call with `PebbloSafeLoader`.
+This is done by wrapping the document loader call with `Pebblo Safe DocumentLoader`.

 ## How to Pebblo enable Document Loading?